jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

-# Part 3: Applying UNIX commands to sequencing files and data
+# Part 3: Applying UNIX commands to sequencing data
 ---

 In this tutorial, you'll strengthen and expand your UNIX skills, applying them to sequencing data and information on sea cucumbers.
 Download the data from the website below: